 Is It Autism or Is It Puberty?

-Behaviors of autism can mimick behavior during puberty.
-After doing much of the work to heal my son, Jacob, from his symptoms of autism, including oppositional defiance disorder, he had been doing well in school, with friends, and life was moving along pretty smoothly.
+Behaviors of autism can mimic behavior during puberty.
+After doing much of the work to recover my son from his symptoms of autism, including oppositional defiance disorder, he had been doing well in school, with friends, and life was moving along pretty smoothly.
 His oppositional defiance disorder, anxiety, and irritable behaviors had almost disappeared, but then suddenly, without warning they returned.
 What had happened?

 I soon became aware that many of his friends who had never been diagnosed on the autism spectrum were exhibiting the same behaviors.
 Their mothers, friends of mine, talked about their concerns that their boys were not doing their work and just didn’t care.
 At home they too had become aloof and rude toward their parents.
 It wasn’t autism.
 It was puberty.

 Although it may have seemed like symptoms of autism to us I know now that it was hormones affecting his brain.
 In the ages between nine and fifteen the male brain is literally flooded with the male hormone testosterone.
 Although females produce some testosterone it is the males who produce it tenfold during puberty.
 The dangerous effects of the heavy metal toxin mercury are worsened by testosterone.
 This increases mercury’s detriment on the brain causing more extreme symptoms.
 Heavy metal detoxification is imperative.